SoftwareSandbox/java9-repl/README.md

 * When a statement is performed in `jshell` that has syntax errors, **sometimes** some of your state gets lost.
 * Unable to dynamically extend your classpath (e.g. adding external libraries on the fly).
 You'll need to restart your `jshell` for that.

 ## Do you like the feature?
 Not recommended without using IntelliJ.

 ## Will you use it on your project?
 Naah.

 Maybe using IntelliJ snippets it might be handy to quickly test a library/framework.

+Maybe also a good tool for teachers to show to their students how code works and what the output of certain code snippets is.

 ## What are the reasons you won’t be using it?
 Most developers will tend to use IntelliJ's 'evaluate expression' if one quickly wants to see the result of some statement.